About us

 We offer around five to seven shows a year, but that’s not all!
 We also have training workshops led by professionals in make-up, stagecraft, and much more.
 ARTUS also takes part in campus life by putting on a variety of events each year.

 In 2023, ARTUS celebrated its 60th anniversary.
 To mark the occasion, we came back to campus and performed three shows at La Pokop, a new venue run by the University of Strasbourg and CROUS, the French student welfare organization.
-This came after several years away due to a lack of performing venues on campus, with the notable exception of June 2022, when ARTUS braved COVID and put on Gaëlle Hubert’s play Nos Ruines (“Our Ruins”) in this theater, garnering rave reviews.
-Of course that doesn’t mean our adventure with the Théâtre du Cube Noir and the amateur theater collective Trois.14 will stop there!
+Before this, we had spent several years away from campus due to a lack of available venues, with the notable exception of June 2022, when ARTUS braved COVID and put on Gaëlle Hubert’s play Nos Ruines (“Our Ruins”) in this theater, garnering rave reviews.
+Of course, this new venue doesn’t mean our adventure with the Théâtre du Cube Noir and the amateur theater collective Trois.14 has to end!

-For the beginning of the 2023-2024 school year—October 3rd, more precisely—ARTUS organized a part-theater, part-memory party at La Pokop to celebrate its 60-year anniversary.
+For the beginning of the 2023-2024 school year—October 3rd, more precisely—ARTUS organized a party that was part-theater, part-memory at La Pokop to celebrate its 60-year anniversary.
 Don’t blink—our 65th will be here before you know it!

 Convinced yet?
 Go ahead, join us!